The Power of Movement: Using Exercise To Combat Depression

 Exercise routines or regular physical activity can be challenging to begin and maintain.
 The following steps can help:

 • Identify your purpose!
-Ask yourself the question "Why am I doing this?".
+Ask yourself, "Why am I doing this?"
 What are your goals for being active?
 Having a goal will help you stay motivated when things get tough.

 • Set realistic goals!
-To stay on track while exercising, setting small, attainable goals is essential.
+Setting small, attainable goals is essential to stay on track while exercising.
 To start, set a goal to exercise two or three days a week for two weeks.
 Once you've reached that goal, add another day.
-A little accomplishment goes a long way toward improving your mental and physical health.
+A minor accomplishment goes a long way toward improving your mental and physical health.

 • Find a sports partner!
 It's not only more fun to exercise with a friend, but it can also empower you and hold you accountable!

 • Find what works for you!
-A good workout can be a time for you to clear your mind and focus on yourself, so why not enjoy it?
+A good workout can help you clear your mind and focus on yourself, so why not enjoy it?
 Try out different exercises and see which ones work best for you.
 Try moving at different times of the day, in different settings, alone or with friends, until you find what motivates you to keep going!

 Conclusion